-Since the Delaware amendment to DGCL § 251(c) expressly permitting merger agreements to require that the agreement be submitted to a stockholder vote notwithstanding a post-signing change in the Board's recommendation, a number of merger agreements, including the AHP/Warner-Lambert agreement, do not contain a "fiduciary" termination right but do contain "fiduciary" exceptions to the "no-shop" restrictions and an express right of each company to change its recommendation on enumerated "fiduciary" grounds - the so-called "force the vote" construct (see the discussion at footnote 12 above).
-In the Warner-Lambert deal, this inability of Warner-Lambert to prematurely terminate the agreement clearly affected all sides' strategic actions during the pendency of the fight.
-As discussed above, in connection with an increased offer to MCI, Verizon required a "force the vote" provision in the revised merger agreement.
+Since the Delaware amendment to DGCL § 251(c) expressly permitting merger agreements to require that the agreement be submitted to a stockholder vote notwithstanding a post-signing change in the Board's recommendation, a number of merger agreements, including the Warner-Lambert/American Home Products agreement (discussed below), do not contain a "fiduciary" termination right but do contain "fiduciary outs" to the "no-shop" restrictions and an express right of each company to change its recommendation on enumerated "fiduciary" grounds - the so-called "force the vote" construct (see the discussion at footnote 15 above).
+In the Warner-Lambert deal, the inability of Warner-Lambert to prematurely terminate the agreement clearly affected all sides' strategic actions during the pendency of the fight.
+Whereas, in connection with its increased offer to MCI, Verizon required a "force the vote" provision in the revised merger agreement.
 Verizon's right to force an MCI stockholder vote if the MCI board of directors did not recommend the merger's approval did not ultimately discourage Qwest from offering subsequent proposals, but it did provide Verizon an additional card to play in negotiations.